The Tale of My 60+ year Work History

 I discovered that Texas State Colleges were virtually FREE.
 So I packed up my 1965 Chevy and headed to Houston.
 I got a job in a grocery store, got a Texas driver's license and established my Texas residency.
 BAM, I was a Texan.

 I've always worked and just wouldn't know what to do if I didn't.
 I have started and currently sort of run companies involved in IT/Tech, Web Services and Healthcare with my lovely and talented wife Chef Nancy.
+We formed Whole Foods 4 Healthy Living to try to help people stay healthy.

 Since we plan to live to 130 and beyond, I figure I still have a lot of work to do and look forward to exploring opportunities long into our future.
 Heck, the way I figure it, I'm just middle age so why not!